Despite the iconic ‘Rock’ being world renowned, Gibraltar’s history and culture is little understood beyond the peninsula itself.

 As the Empire crumbled post WW2 and the UN pushed for decolonisation, Gibraltar remained.
 This does not make it a relic; despite its isolated location it shares similar ideals to the rest of the modern UK as a multi-cultural and diverse nation that has always welcomed others regardless of faith or race.

-As the uncertainty of Brexit looms Gibraltar stands in a unique position, physically connected to mainland Europe and with a population that voted Remain by 96% it will soon be facing the consequences of a result it never wanted.
+Gibraltar stands in a unique position, physically connected to mainland Europe and with a population that voted Remain by 96%, in 2021 as negotiations continue there is uncertainty regarding what the true impact of Brexit will be.